open-ephys/gui-docs/source/FAQ/index.rst

 **Can I use the GUI for human EEG experiments?**

-Currently, none of the GUI's compatible hardware interfaces are optimized for scalp EEG recording.
-It is possible to `adapt the Open Ephys acquisition board for use with EEG electrodes <https://iopscience.iop.org/article/10.1088/1741-2552/aa651f>`__, but this is not an officially supported approach.

-If you're interested in performing human EEG experiments, we recommend checking out `OpenBCI <https://openbci.com/>`__.
+EEG systems compatible with the Lab Streaming Layer protocol can be used with the GUI's :ref:`lslinlet` plugin.
+However, most of the plugins have been optimized for extracellular recordings from implanted electrodes, and the GUI is not designed to be used as a clinical EEG system.
+If you're looking for a system that can be used for human EEG experiments, we recommend checking out `OpenBCI <https://openbci.com/>`__.

 |